 And can we talk about the salsa bar?
 Eight salsas on offer, including a yummy pumpkin salsa, all made in-house.
 Mix the Diablo with the Verde, which is Pretty Damn Good.
 Why doesn't Shanghai have more of these?

-: The beef hard shell tacos (20rmb for one, 55rmb for three).
+The Order: The beef hard shell tacos (20rmb for one, 55rmb for three).

 A hole in the wall created by Gabriela, who helped popularize Mexican cuisine in Shanghai way back during the Expo.
 Her daughter Grecia has since taken over the shop.
 La Coyota might be a hole in the wall, but their cochinita taco (slow roasted pork and chili blend) is all kinds of beautiful.
 It is delicious, uses good ingredients, comes quickly, and costs 40rmb for two.
 The menu doesn’t go into much detail about the tacos, which is a missed opportunity, but the tacos are hearty, served on flour tortillas, and affordable.

-: If you can distract yourself from the saucy cochinita taco I suggest the beef steak aka taco de bistec (40rmb for two).
+The Order: If you can distract yourself from the saucy cochinita taco I suggest the beef steak aka taco de bistec (40rmb for two).

 Hongqiao residents get passable flour tortilla or corn hard shell tacos for 25-30rmb each, and strong drinks.
 The beef brisket with chimichurri and mango salsa is just all right.
 The tequila-battered sea bass with garlic chips, cabbage slaw, avocado aioli and jalapeño does better.
 The batter is a nice touch.
 The grilled marinated pork with pepperoni, apple chili jam, and spinach packed a bit of heat, which I wasn’t expecting, and the sweet crunch of the apple slivers was nice.
 Worth a visit for taco fans.